Summer Session 3: ‘Digital inclusivity: is there equitable access to the new digital world?’

 - What are the blockers to digital participation in Malawi and Scotland and who is excluded?

-- Can you share an example of an approach you have taken, been involved in or have seen which you feel has helpfully built digital inclusivity?
+- Can you share an example of an approach you have taken, been involved in or have seen which you feel has helpfully built digital accessibility?

 - Should we be endeavouring that digital cooperation will ultimately replace most Scotland-Malawi flights, as part of our fight against the climate crisis?

-- What more (in very tangible terms) can we do as individuals and a community to challenge support digital inclusivity?
+- What more (in very tangible terms) can we do as individuals and a community to challenge support digital accessibility?

 - How do gender and digital inclusion intersect?